dancer1325/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 ### Benefits to you {#benefits-to-you}

-Running your own node enables you to use Ethereum in a private, self-sufficient and trustless manner.
-You don't need to trust the network because you can verify the data yourself with your client.
-"Don't trust, verify" is a popular blockchain mantra.
+Running your own node enables you to use Ethereum in a private, self-sufficient and trustless manner
+* You don't need to trust the network because you can verify the data yourself with your client
+* "Don't trust, verify" is a popular blockchain mantra.

 - Your node verifies all the transactions and blocks against consensus rules by itself.
 This means you don’t have to rely on any other nodes in the network or fully trust them.
 - You can use an Ethereum wallet with your own node.
 You can use dapps more securely and privately because you won't have to leak your addresses and balances to intermediaries.
 Everything can be checked with your own client.
 [MetaMask](https://metamask.io), [Frame](https://frame.sh/), and [many other wallets](/wallets/find-wallet/) offer RPC-importing, allowing them to use your node.